 Shipping and Title.
 Title to the Hardware, and risk of loss or damage, will pass to Client when Fleet Complete delivers such material to the shipping carrier.
 Fleet Complete’s title and rights to the embedded or installed software and all associated intellectual property rights therein remain with Fleet Complete and do not transfer to Client.
 Unless otherwise agreed, Fleet Complete will deliver the Hardware being shipped, freight prepaid; provided Client has fully paid the Total Upfront Fee (as specified on the Order Form).

 Hardware Installation and Provisioning.
-Client shall be solely responsible for (i) Installation unless Installation is purchased from Fleet Complete and included in the Order; and (ii) integration of the Subscriber with any other hardware and software applications not purchased from , any such integration being at Client’s sole risk and cost.
+Client shall be solely responsible for (i) Installation, unless Installation is purchased from Fleet Complete and included in the Order; and (ii) integration of the Subscriber with any other hardware and software applications not purchased from Fleet Complete, any such integration being at Client’s sole risk and cost.

 Installers.
-If an Installation service is purchased from , it will be performed by Fleet Complete’s authorized contractor (“Installer”) subject to Client’s compliance with the requirements of Section 3.4 below.
+If an Installation service is purchased from Fleet Complete, it will be performed by Fleet Complete’s authorized contractor (“Installer”) subject to Client’s compliance with the requirements of Section 3.4 below.
 Client acknowledges that the Installation services purchased from Fleet Complete are performed by independent contractors and not Fleet Complete employees.
 Such contractors are not contracted by Fleet Complete to perform any additional services for Client during the course of Installation.
 Any additional services or equipment purchased from such contractors will be at the sole additional expense and risk of Client.

 Installation Process.